CaleumSeanFoxNorbury/Web-Development-Cheat-Sheet/ApplePay.md

 ### Authorization endpoint

-When a request has been made from the client-side, the frontend will catch success or fail apple authorixation requests and send the containing auth request results to be processed.
+When a request has been made from the client-side, the frontend will catch success or fail apple auth requests and send the containing auth request results to be processed within a desired endpoint.
 This includes:

 ```
     code